mozilla/version-control-tools/docs/mozreview/install.rst

 * An active ``bugzilla.mozilla.org`` (BMO) account
 * A BMO API Key
-* A Mozilla LDAP account with Mercurial access
+* (optional) A Mozilla LDAP account with Mercurial access and a registered SSH key

 A BMO account can be created at https://bugzilla.mozilla.org/createaccount.cgi.